-Their daughter Sarah Elizabeth (“Bessie”) married a professional photographer, David Knights-Whittome, and it is partly for this reason that the family has an unusually good gallery of photographs.
+Their daughter Sarah Elizabeth (“Bessie”) married a professional photographer, David Knights-Whittome at Ayot St Peter on 4 June 1907.
+It is partly for this reason that the family has an unusually good gallery of photographs.
 Most of those that follow are the work of David Knights-Whittome:-

-After he retired from photography, David and Bessie moved to St Albans, Hertfordshire, where he died in 1943.
+Around 1929, after he retired from photography, David and Bessie moved to St Albans, Hertfordshire.
+They lived at Cranwell Lodge, Marshals Drive and David became a City Councillor.
+He was appointed mayor of St Albans in the year from 1940 to 1941 and died in St Albans in 1943.
 Bessie died in Sutton in 1977.

 Much more of David Knights-Whittome’s photographic work can be seen on various websites.
 Sutton Archives are working on a Heritage Lottery funded project to digitise his collection of over 10,000 glass plate negatives.